informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

 Adding antibody validation data involves the following steps:

-* Make sure you are in the correct Globus authentication group, [kidney-writers](/docs/protocols#1-join-the-kidney-writers-group), and that you are logged in.
+* Make sure you are in the correct Globus authentication group ([follow the instructions on this page](accessing-gudmap-and-rbk-resources/)), and that you are logged in.
 * Search that antibody data already exists for your test.
 * If it doesn't, then create an antibody record.
 * Create an antibody test record.